15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Photo: Indrajit Das / Wikimedia Commons

 Fatehpur Masjid is another mosque located near Red Fort and one that you must visit when in Old Delhi.
-It is situated on the oldest road in Chandni Chowk, opposite the fort, and was constructed on the orders of Fatehpuri Begum who was one of Emperor Shah Jahan’s wives.
+It is situated on the oldest road in Chandni Chowk, opposite the fort.
+It was constructed on the orders of Fatehpuri Begum who was one of Emperor Shah Jahan’s wives.
 Built using red sandstone, this mosque features a fluted dome with a kalash and mahapadma on top.
 Its prayer hall has seven-arched openings and within its courtyard lies the grave of Maulana Abdul Qadir Ludhianvi’s wife.
 Next to the mosque is Khari Baoli which is the biggest spice market in Asia.
+Fatehpur Masjid is one of the spiritual tourist attractions near Red Fort.

 Timings: 6 AM – 9 PM